Reuh/anselme/README.md

 this is text: {f}
 ```

-#### Paragraph calls
+#### Checkpoint calls

-Most of the time, you should'nt need to call paragraphs yourself - they will be automatically be set as the active checkpoint when the interperter reach their line, and they will be automatically called when resuming its parent function.
+Most of the time, you should'nt need to call checkpoints yourself - they will be automatically be set as the active checkpoint when the interperter reach their line, and they will be automatically called when resuming its parent function.

 But in the cases when you want to manually set the current checkpoint, you can call it with a similar syntax to paranthesis-less function calls: